Patrimonial losses that are not computed for tax purposes as such

 E. Those derived from transfers with repurchase of the transferred asset.

 They cannot be included for liquidation purposes as capital losses in the same year in which those derived from the transfer of assets are generated, when the same assets transferred are reacquired within a specified period or, in the event that the assets transferred were securities or participations, when homogeneous securities or participations are acquired.

-They have this consideration, those that come from the same issuer and are part of the same financial operation or respond to a unity of purpose, including the systematic obtaining of financing, that have the same nature and transmission regime and attribute to their holders a substantially similar rights and obligations.
+This is considered to be those that come from the same issuer and are part of the same financial operation or respond to a unit of purpose, including the systematic obtaining of financing, that have the same nature and transmission regime and attribute to their holders substantially similar rights and obligations.

 However, the homogeneity of a set of values will not be affected by the possible existence of differences between them in relation to their unit amount; dates of putting into circulation, material delivery or pricing; placement procedures, including the existence of tranches or blocks intended for specific categories of investors; or any other aspects of an accessory nature.
 In particular, homogeneity will not be altered by the division of the issue into successive tranches or by the provision of extensions.